Employment header.jpg

 Flexible working

-Any employee (with at least 26 weeks’ continuous employment) can make a request for flexible working.
+Any employee can make a request for flexible working.
 A flexible working request may relate to several types of changes including working hours, working times and/or place of work.

-Only one request can be made in any 12 month period.
+Only two requests can be made in any 12 month period.

 Employed or self-employed